ilias404/HTB-Sherlocks/Campfire-1HTB/README.md

 # Task 2: What is the Service Name that was targeted?

-In Task 1, we can find the service targeted in the first screenshot.
+In the first screenshot of Task 1, we can see the targeted service name.

 Ans: `MSSQLService`

 # Task 3: It is really important to identify the Workstation from which this activity occurred.
 What is the IP Address of the workstation?

+In the first screenshot of Task 1, we can find the IP address.

+Ans: `172.17.79.129`